 So if you’ve set a higher budget, and you really love making coffee at home, no matter if it’s French press or, say, pour-over, get the Baratza Forte Brew Grinder.
 You won’t regret it.

-When I gathered my list of the best grinders for French press, I took a few key characteristics under consideration.
+When I was creating my list of the best grinders for French press, I took a few key characteristics under consideration.

 If you are a beginner and you’ve only recently decided to step up your coffee brewing game, you may find this information helpful.

-So here are the requirements for a suitable grinder for French press:
+So here are the required characteristics of a grinder that’s suitable grinder for French press coffee making:

 The uniformity of the coffee particles plays a huge role in how your coffee turns out.